#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 and I can never sleep after the show, so I thought, well, I'll just drink beer and then I'll fall asleep naturally.

-And I got really excited because when I played certain songs I liked, everyone sang along and that was a very positive experience.
+And I got really excited because when I played certain songs I like, everyone sang along, and that was a very positive experience.

-But then I just remember waking up and it was 10 past three in the morning and all the lights were on and I was still in my clothes and my shoes on.
+But then I just remember waking up, and it was ten past three in the morning, and all the lights were on, and I was still in my clothes with my shoes on.

 But that doesn't detract from the fact that this evening is going to be an extremely professional, excellent show that I'm looking forward to.